okarabulut07/SequenceAnalysis/README.md

 # SequenceAnalysis

-Distinguish bacterial and viral pharyngitis by RNA-Seq Analysis.
+Distinguishing bacterial and viral pharyngitis by RNA-Seq Analysis.